biodash/biodash.github.io/content/codeclub/S02E02_r-intro_part2/index.md

 ## 3 -- Functions

-We'll return to objects shortly, but first, let's take a very basic look at functions, which make up a second really important part of R. You can think of objects as **being** things in R, while functions **do** things in R. Essentially every task in R will involve objects or functions, and often both, so these are two things worth learning early on.

-I'll start by writing a very simple function...
+We'll return to objects shortly, but first, let's take a very basic look at functions, which make up a second really important part of R. You can think of objects as **being** things in R, while functions **do** things in R. I'll start by writing a very simple function...

 <div class="highlight">